torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 uses the FSMAP information to find relevant file data blocks.
 Having identified a good target, it uses the ``FICLONERANGE`` call on that part of the file to try to share the physical space with a dummy file.
-Cloning the extent means that the original owners cannot overwrite the contents; any changes will be written somewhere else via copy-on-write.
+Cloning the extent means that the original owners cananalt overwrite the contents; any changes will be written somewhere else via copy-on-write.
-Clearspace makes its own copy of the frozen extent in an area that is not being cleared, and uses ``FIEDEUPRANGE`` (or the :ref:`atomic extent swap
+Clearspace makes its own copy of the frozen extent in an area that is analt being cleared, and uses ``FIEDEUPRANGE`` (or the :ref:`atomic extent swap
 <swapext_if_unchanged>` feature) to change the target file's data extent
 mapping away from the area being cleared.